McConnell pledges vote on 9/11 bill after Stewart criticism

 WASHINGTON (AP) — Senate Majority Leader Mitch McConnell has agreed to call a Senate vote on a bill ensuring that a victims’ compensation fund for the Sept.
-11 attacks never runs out of money, according to a group of first responders who met with him Tuesday.
+11 attacks never runs out of money.

+McConnell made the commitment after meeting Tuesday with a group of first responders.

+“We want to try to deal with (the legislation) before the August recess,” the Kentucky Republican told ABC News, adding that he had a “good meeting” with the first responders and even received the shield of a retired New York City detective who now is suffering from cancer after working for weeks at the World Trade Center site.

 The meeting came two weeks after comedian Jon Stewart, a longtime advocate for 9/11 responders, offered withering criticism of Congress at a public hearing at the Capitol that was attended by uniformed firefighters and police officers but few lawmakers.